 Adopt the following TP to section 8.1, TS38.213 in principle.

-If a random access procedure is initiated by a PDCCH order, the UE, if requested by higher layers, transmits a PRACH in the selected PRACH occasion, as described in [11, TS 38.321], for which a time between the last symbol of the PDCCH order reception and the first symbol of the PRACH transmission is larger than or equal to NT,2+TBWPswitchDelay+∆Delay+Tswitch+TSSB+∆RF/BB preparation msec, where
+If a random access procedure is initiated by a PDCCH order, the UE, if requested by higher layers, transmits a PRACH in the selected PRACH occasion, as described in [11, TS 38.321], for which a time between the last symbol of the PDCCH order reception and the first symbol of the PRACH transmission is larger than or equal to NT,2+∆BWPSwitching+∆Delay+Tswitch+TSSB+∆RF/BB preparation msec, where

 - NT,2 is a time duration of N2 symbols corresponding to a PUSCH preparation time for UE processing capability 1 [6, TS 38.214] assuming μ corresponds to the smallest SCS configuration between the SCS configuration of the PDCCH order and the SCS configuration of the corresponding PRACH transmission

-- TBWPswitchDelay=0 if the active UL BWP does not change, or if a cell indicator field in the PDCCH order indicates a non-serving cell [5, TS 38.212], and TBWPswitchDelay (FL note: is ZTE fine if this “slot” is deleted?
-Another solution is to use ) is defined in [10, TS 38.133] otherwise
+- ∆BWPSwitching=0 if the active UL BWP does not change, or if a cell indicator field in the PDCCH order indicates a non-serving cell [5, TS 38.212], and ∆BWPSwitching is a time duration of TBWPswitchDelay slots (FL note: is ZTE fine if this “slot” is deleted?
+Another solution is to use ) defined in [10, TS 38.133] otherwise

 [Open] Issue 1-7: TCI state applied for CORESETs other than CORESET 0